pulisushmitha/-KYMONET-A-Deep-Learning-Framework-for-Automated-Vocal-Fold-Analysis-Using-Kymograms/README.md

 **4**.
 From every frame in the video:

-   -A **horizontal scanline** is extracted across the glottis.
+   - A **horizontal scanline** is extracted across the glottis.
-   -This line is placed as one row in the output kymogram.
+   - This line is placed as one row in the output kymogram.

 **5**.
 The resulting image is contrast-enhanced and saved as a .png.

 This process was executed for all available videos, and high-quality kymograms were generated for 590+ samples.

-#3.
-Video Enhancement using RIFE and FFmpeg
+## 3. Video Enhancement using RIFE and FFmpeg

 Some HSV videos (29 samples) originally produced **noisy or blurred kymograms** due to issues such as motion blur, excessive brightness, or low frame uniformity.